Random-Cluster Dynamics in $\mathbb{Z}^2$: Introduction

 At the other extreme, when $q\rightarrow 0$, the set of (weak) limits that arise for various choices of $p$ contains fundamental distributions on $G$, including uniform measures over the spanning trees, spanning forests and connected subgraphs of $G$.

 {\bf The random-cluster model on $\Z^2$.}\ \ The random-cluster model is well defined for the infinite 2-dimensional lattice graph~$\Z^2$ as the limit of the sequence of random-cluster measures on $n\times n$ square regions $\LL_n$ of $\Z^2$ as $n$ goes to infinity.
-Recent breakthrough work of Beffara and Duminil-Copin~\cite{BDC} for the infinite measure has established the following {\it phase transition\/} at the critical value $p=p_c(q) = \sqrt{q}/(\sqrt{q}+1)$ for all $q \ge 1$: for $p < p_c(q)$ all connected components are finite with high probability; while for $p > p_c(q)$ there is at least one infinite component with high probability.
+Recent breakthrough work of Beffara and Duminil-Copin~\cite{BDC} for the infinite measure has established the following {\it phase transition\/} at the critical value $p=p_c(q) = \sqrt{q}/(\sqrt{q}+1)$ for all $q \ge 1$: for $p < p_c(q)$ all connected components are finite with high probability\footnote{We say that an event occurs with high probability if it occurs with probability approaching $1$ as $n \rightarrow \infty$.}; while for $p > p_c(q)$ there is at least one infinite component with high probability.
 It was also established in \cite{BDC} that for $p < p_c(q)$ the model exhibits ``decay of connectivities", i.e., the probability that two vertices lie in the same connected component decays to zero exponentially with the distance between them.
 This property is analogous to the classical ``decay of correlations" that has long been known for the Ising model (see, e.g.,~\cite{Mart}).

 In this paper, we explore the consequences of the Beffara-Duminil-Copin result for the {\it dynamics\/} of the model in the case most widely studied in the literature, when $G$ is an $n\times n$ square region~$\Lambda_n$ of~$\Z^2$ and $q\ge 1$.